Salvia Palth

-Daniel Johann Lines (born 1996), better known as Salvia Palth (stylized as salvia palth), is a New Zealand bedroom pop musician.
+Daniel Johann Lines (born 1996), known professionally as salvia palth (stylised in lowercase), is a New Zealand indie rock musician.
 He is best known for his 2013 album Melanchole, which he created at the age of 15.
-The album gained little traction upon its release, but later became viral online, with the song "i was all over her", garnering over 750 million streams on Spotify as of August 2025.
-This prompted Johann to release his second album, last chance to see, in June 2024.
+The album gained little traction upon its release, but later became viral online.
+This prompted Johann to release his second album, Last Chance to See, in June 2024.
 Despite this success, Johann does not play live shows and prefers to not use expensive equipment or studios.

-The name "Salvia Palth" is inspired by poet Sylvia Plath.
-He has also released music under the moniker "Adore, 1996" and "Daniel Johann".
+The name salvia palth was created when Johann Lines misread the title of Salvia Plath by Teen Suicide.
+He has also released music under the monikers Adore, 1996 and Daniel Johann.

-The person featured on the album cover of Melanchole is likely Dali Gale.
+The person featured on the album cover of Melanchole is Briann Bermingham, Daniel's friend and member of the band Lacebark.

-Early life and music career
+Life and career

-Daniel Johann Lines was born and raised near Collingwood, New Zealand.
+Daniel Johann Lines was born and raised in 1996 near Collingwood, New Zealand.
 He grew up in poverty and suffered frequent epileptic seizures, making him unable to play sports or secure a job.
-This led to the creation of melanchole, as Lines was "the most depressed I've ever been."
+This led to the creation of Melanchole, as Lines was "the most depressed [he had] ever been."
 This emotion is also reflected in many of his unreleased songs from 2012-2015, most of which are under his own name.

-Johann originally considered melanchole as practice, hoping to make an album he was more satisfied with in the future.
-The album he sought to create was supposed to be the first under a new moniker, Adore,1996.
-Unfortunately, the masters of the album were lost in a house fire.
-Johann was asleep at the time, but a friend was awake to help evacuate.
-A .wav file of the unfinished tracks survived, which he would later release under his own name, as Winter.
+Johann Lines originally considered Melanchole as practice, hoping to make an album he was more satisfied with in the future.
+The album he sought to create was supposed to be the first under a new moniker: Adore, 1996.
+The masters of the album were destroyed in a house fire; however, WAV files of the unfinished tracks survived, which he would later release under his own name, as Winter.

-From this point on, Johann started to make more electronic and experimental music which he would release under Adore, 1996, none of which would receive significant attention.
-At this time, Johann was struggling financially.
-He was working part time for a political polling company in Pōneke when he decided to check the revenue made from melanchole, and discovered it had accumlated over $10,000 USD.
+After Winter, Johann Lines started to make more electronic and experimental music which he would release under Adore, 1996, none of which would receive significant attention.
+At this time, Johann Lines was struggling financially.
+He was working part-time for a political polling company in Pōneke when he decided to check the revenue made from Melanchole, and discovered it had accumulated over $10,000 USD.
 He quit his job and the album only became bigger, eventually leading to him being able to live off of it.

+Melanchole, Winter, and The Earth Portrayed as God's Empty House, were influenced by Phil Elverum, Elliott Smith, YYU, Mark Kozelek, and other artists.
+In 2013, Johann Lines opened for Phil Elverum in early 2013, playing songs he made with Dali Gale and Ike Zwanikken.

-Johann then moved to Wellington and studied music production in university.
-He would focus more on writing and recording last chance to see, an album intended to, while still appealing to his younger audience, reflect his growth both emotionally and musically.
-This is shown through the more upbeat and experimental sound, which incorporates pop, bossa nova, and dub.
+Johann Lines moved to Wellington and studied music production at university.
+He focused on writing and recording Last Chance to See, an album intended to, while still appealing to his younger audience, reflect his growth both emotionally and musically.
+The album has a more upbeat and experimental sound, which incorporates pop, bossa nova, and dub.
+Last Chance to See was influenced by Jai Paul, Roger Troutman, and Beck.